The 11 Spanish Blogs Every Spanish Learner Should Read

 Native speaker, Laura Garrido Eslava from Bilbao, is the face behind “The Spanish Blog”.
-She has over 10 years of experience teaching Spanish not only online, but also in Spain and in the UK.
+She has over 10 years of experience teaching Spanish not only online, but also in Spain and in the United Kingdom.

-Unfortunately, not all of the material is free, but you will find many free samples that are especially useful for beginners.
-This includes YouTube videos.
+Unfortunately, not all of the material is free, but you will find many free samples that are especially useful for beginners, including great YouTube videos!

 The mission of “The Spanish Blog” is